Antisemitism in US higher education: During the Gaza war

 Jewish students in Columbia reported feeling unsafe, being spat on and feeling relieved at leaving the university.
 A student told the Jerusalem Post that they felt their student representatives did not represent their grievances.
-A protestor yelled at Jewish students, "The 7th of October is going to be every day for you!"
+A protester yelled at Jewish students, "The 7th of October is going to be every day for you!"
 Seth Mandel wrote in Commentary that universities were teaching students that Jews must be supplanted from their homes because they represent a race that belongs elsewhere, which, according to Mandel, is the reason why Jews were told to go back to Poland by students in Columbia.

 The Anti-Defamation League graded 85 American universities in 2024 regarding policies to protect Jewish students from antisemitism on campus.
 Twelve universities, including Harvard, MIT, Stanford, the University of Chicago, Princeton and others, received an F. Two schools received an A. Columbia and Penn received a D in the ADL ranking.
 Brandeis University and Elon University received an A in the ADL ranking.

-Two major Christian universities - Indiana Wesleyan University (IWU) in Marion, Indiana and Colorado Christian University (CCU) in Lakewood, Colorado - issued a letter condemning campus antisemitism and promising to protect the safety of Jewish students on their campuses in July 2024.
+Two major Christian universities - Indiana Wesleyan University (IWU) in Marion, Indiana and Colorado Christian University (CCU) in Lakewood, Colorado - issued a letter in July 2024 condemning campus antisemitism and promising to protect the safety of Jewish students on their campuses.

 In July 2024, UCLA was ordered by a court to develop a plan to protect Jewish students on campus; in August, a federal judge issued a preliminary injunction that the university must prevent pro-Palestinian protesters from blocking Jewish students from accessing classes and other parts of campus.
 That month, the University of Wisconsin also suspended five pro-Palestinian groups from campus after calls to label Jewish organizations as "extremist criminals".
-In August 2024, the US Department of Education Office for Civil Rights found that Drexel University failed to adequately address the anti-Jewish hostile climate on campus.
+In August 2024, the US Department of Education Office for Civil Rights found that Drexel University failed to address the anti-Jewish hostile climate on campus adequately.